Let’s Get to the bottom of your horse’s behaviour

 To book: contact me to arrange a consultation

-Before: You'll complete a short questionnaire about your horse’s history, management, and behaviour concerns.
+Before: You'll complete a [not so short] questionnaire about your horse’s history, management, and behaviour concerns.

 On the day: Your consultation will take approximately 90 minutes and includes: